-G a r y W o l f s t o n e L a w O f f i c e s
+G a r y L. W o l f s t o n e

-LARRY LESSIG, boy wonder at Harvard Law School, may be causing some real consternation in the mind of Bill Gates, boy wonder at Microsoft.
+LARRY LESSIG, boy wonder at Harvard Law School, was causing some real consternation in the mind of Bill Gates, boy wonder at Microsoft in 1997.
+Students of history will enjoy turning the clock backward three decadess to relive this delicate moment and court ruling.

 Harvard Law School